agimenezromero/PierceDisease-GlobalRisk-Predictions/README.md

 - To download the necessary data just run the Python script `download_data.py` via command line as

   `python download_data.py` or in background as `nohup python download_data.py &`

+  Alternatively, the data can be downloaded from [this zenodo repository](https://zenodo.org/record/6397388#.YkV2wHVBw3F)

   A folder named "Data" will be created with all the necessary data inside.